relessawy/bpa-workshop-guide/process-modelling.md

  ![PropertiesPane]({% image_path m1p7i9_PropertiesPane2.png %})

-- Scroll down in the property panel on the right side of the screen, until you see the section Process Data.
+- Scroll down in the property panel on the right side of the screen, until you see the section **Process Data**.
 ![ProcessVariables]({% image_path m1p7i10_ProcessVariables.png %})